 Languedoc, France is the largest producer of rosé wine in the entire country!
 Rosé here is similar to that of Provence, where most are blends of Grenache, Cinsault, Syrah, and Mourvèdre.
 It may not be as famous as a region for rosé like Provence, but the quality is definitely there.
 The unique terroir of this region with the Mediterranean coast to the east, Pyreneese Mountains to the south, and a diversity of soil types, means that all kinds of rosé expressions can be produced here.

-Explore 90+ Cellars French Rosé here!
+Still thirsty?
+Explore the all 90+ Cellars French Rosé here.